-This recipe is faithful to Jerry Thomas’s own 1862 formula.
-He described cobblers as a “delicious potation” that was easy to make but surprisingly hard to make look good.
+Jerry Thomas described a cobbler as a “delicious potation” that was easy to make but surprisingly hard to make look good.
 Harry Johnson said in 1882: “This drink is without doubt the most popular beverage in the country, with ladies as well as gentlemen.
 It is a very refreshing drink for old and young.”
-I don’t have much to add: if it ain’t broke, don’t fix it, as they say.
+In this recipe I have twisted the original slightly by removing the sugar and using Re’al Blue Agave Nectar instead which blends better with the sherry and gives a richer texture to the drink.
+Enjoy!

 - 60ml medium sherry